i-D announces four new contributing editors

 “I am so proud to announce i-D’s new team of Contributing Editors.
 Adesuwa, Gray, Hazel, and Paloma are all rising stars in their chosen fields and all genuinely speak to i-D’s core values of creativity, innovation and inclusivity," said Alastair.
 "I’ve been fortunate enough to know and work with them all for a considerable amount of time and their enthusiasm for the brand and the creative industry we work in extremely inspiring.
 They have already imputed so much to the renaissance of i-D, which I’m excited to present in September.”

-Dubbed by i-D Magazine as someone who has “captured fashion’s imagination", Adesuwa Aighewrepresents the epitome of a new generation of models who seek to vocalise the deep layers of culture, history, and societal impact embodied by the fashion industry.
-Of Chinese, Nigerian, and Thai descent, Adesuwa was an intern at NASA prior to entering the modeling world.
-Soon enough campaigns for Alexander Wang, Bottega Veneta, Chanel, Dior, Marc Jacobs, Vera Wang, and Versace became part of her repertoire.
+Dubbed by i-D Magazine as someone who has “captured fashion’s imagination", Adesuwa Aighewi represents the epitome of a new generation of models who seek to vocalise the deep layers of culture, history, and societal impact embodied by the fashion industry.
+Of Chinese, Nigerian, and Thai descent, she initially entered the modeling world with an intention to earn money for a NASA internship but soon enough campaigns for Alexander Wang, Bottega Veneta, Chanel, Dior, Marc Jacobs, Vera Wang, and Versace became part of her repertoire.
 As global brands gradually became significant supporting forces behind her career, Adesuwa decided to utilize the new relationships cultivated within this field to amplify other pertinent issues.
 Since 2017, she has penned think pieces for The Guardian on diversity issues within fashion, directed short films for LOVE magazine, and works diligently on preserving African culture and promoting its legacy to the world.

 Photographer and director, Gray Sorrenti is a rising star at the intersection of fashion, portraiture, reportage photography and film-making.
 As the daughter of renowned fashion photographer Mario Sorrenti and artist Mary Frey, it is perhaps not surprising that the 18 year old has picked up a camera, but she's found her own distinct aesthetic place in the fashion world.
 Over the last two years she’s risen through the industry, shooting campaigns for Saint Laurent and Loewe and editorials for Vogue Homme International, Document and i-D. Gray describes her work as being about creating “a sincere image and a true connection” and is best known for her raw portrayal life as teen in New York City, through the images she captures of her friends.